 Rats and Mice are huge garden pests and can destroy a home vegetable garden very swiftly.
 We lost almost our whole produce this season to mice and rats who ate the sweetcorn, green tomatoes, beans, cucumbers and almost all our butternuts as a result of their presence.

-Traps are efficient if you know what to bait it with, but sometimes no matter how hard you try, they evade being caught.
+Rat traps are efficient if you know what to bait it with, but sometimes no matter how hard you try, they evade being caught.
+Using a humane rat trap, may be the answer.

 To keep down rats and mice effectively one has to always be one step ahead of mice and rats as they are very smart and soon get to know how to avoid getting caught.